nickeblewis/jaffamonkey-gatsby-main2/src/posts/from-wordpress-to-gatsbyjs.md

 #### The quick way to get started:

-* Download a gatsbyjs starter repo (https://github.com/jaffamonkey/jaffamonkey-gatsby-main2.git)
+* Fork a gatsbyjs starter repo (e.g. https://github.com/jaffamonkey/jaffamonkey-gatsby-main2.git)
-* Use https://github.com/dreikanter/wp2md to convert Wordpress XML export fields for posts and pages.
+* Use https://github.com/dreikanter/wp2md to convert your Wordpress XML export for posts and pages.
+* Copy your converted posts and page into the corresponding directories in the repo you cloned.
 * You will have to do some tweaking of the summary info at the top of exported markdown files, in order for posts to appear on your site.
-* Copy your converted posts and page into the corresponding directories in the repo you cloned.
 * Signup for account on https://app.netlify.com
-* Follow guide to add new site from git, and check successfully deployed
+* Follow guide to add new site from github, and check successfully deployed

 #### Using Netlify CMS (optional)

 If you prefer a UI for editing your content, Netflify provide hosted service you can hook into.

-* Login to your github account and add new OAuth application for your new website url
+* Login to your github account and add new OAuth application for your new website url (from your Netlify deployment)
-* Create admin folder under the static folder
+* Clone repo so you can work on it locally, and create admin folder under the static folder
 * Add index.html

 ``` html